 - All dress must be presentable.
 Only properly attired players will be permitted on the course.

 - All shorts must be neat and hemmed with a minimum 4 inch inseam.

 - Full bodied shirts must be worn at all times.

 - Players must wear golf shoes (soft spikes encouraged), running shoes or soft soled shoes.
 No heels over half inch or boots of any kind are permitted.

 Golfer should bring their own equipment to play at City of Calgary Golf Courses.
 Make sure you have in your golf bag plenty of tees and, most importantly, some golf balls.
 Balls and tees can also be purchased at the clubhouses.
 Take a ball mark repair tool with you to repair ball marks on the greens (see Etiquette Video).
 Note: rentals are not available as a proactive health measure during COVID-19

 A lot of golfers at McCall Lake are beginners and are unsure of all the rules.
 Don't worry – there is no pressure as you get to know this game of golf.

 In addition to reviewing our golf etiquette videos before you arrive at the course, check out our Golfer Safety and Etiquette pamphlet to help you with some basic rules, etiquette and safety on and around the course.

-- Driving Range or Practise Green: if you want to practise before your tee time and after you check in at the clubhouse, you are welcome to do so.
+- Driving Range or Practice Green: if you want to practice before your tee time and after you check in at the clubhouse, you are welcome to do so.
 Make sure you listen for your name, as the "starter" in the clubhouse will call you to the "tee box" so that you are there and ready for your tee time.